Roybie/tigr/README.md

 ```

 Functions can return early using the `return` keyword, passing an optional value or expression.

+Function run in the environment closure of when they are declared.

 There is also currently no tail call optimisation, so recursive functions will VERY quickly overflow the stack.